KahitSan/local-admin/mcp-server/component-architecture.mcp.md

 - MUST be large, feature-complete areas
 - CAN use base and composite components
 - MUST be domain-specific (coworking related)
+- MUST be placed in folders with same name as component
 - Examples: ServerStats, FloorPlan, BookingCalendar, ClientManager

 ### Layout Components (layouts/)